bw0rth/pync/README.md

 #### -u -- UDP Mode
 Use UDP for transport instead of TCP.

+#### -v -- Verbose Output
+Print status messages to stderr.

+#### -z -- Zero I/O
+Connect then close immediately.</br>
+Useful for port scanning.

+#### -e command -- Execute Command
+Execute a command after a connection has been Established.</br>
+Input/output will be connected with the newly created process.

+#### -q seconds -- Quit After EOF
+Quit after end of file on stdin with a delay of <i>seconds</i>.

 ## Examples

 There are three ways to use **pync**.